 The Computer Science major prepares students to develop large, complex software and understand computation, and offers students a choice between clusters of expertise in game design, data science, and bioinformatics.

-The Cyberintelligence major curriculum is interdisciplinary and features coursework from computer science, geography, political science, mathematics and statistics, philosophy, psychology, and critical foreign languages.
-(Website for this major is currently under construction.)
+The Cyber Policy and Ethics major curriculum is interdisciplinary and features coursework from computer science, geography, political science, mathematics and statistics, philosophy, psychology, and critical foreign languages.

 The Electrical Engineering curriculum combines mathematics, physics, computing, and engineering coursework to prepare students for careers in the multitude of fields that rely on the technology of electricity.